-- A grade of D is not acceptable for licensure in major courses, professional education courses, or in a concentration area. - A student wishing to add middle school licensure to primary licensure in another area may (1) fulfill the requirements of a Cognate Studies in one area, or may (2) fulfill two Middle School Concentrations.
-If the student later decides not to seek Middle School licensure, one entire Cognate Study must be completed (even if the two Middle School Concentrations have already been completed).
-Also, a student seeking to add Middle School licensure to Elementary Education or Education of the Deaf and Hard of Hearing must take EDU 448 and will substitute EDU 342 for EDU 340 or 341. - All prerequisite requirements must be met prior to enrolling in specific courses.
+Note 1: A grade of D is not acceptable for licensure in major courses, professional education courses, on in a concentration area.

+Note 2: A student wishing to add middle school licensure to primary licensure in another area may (1) fulfill the requirements of a Cognate Studies in one area, or may (2) fulfill two Middle School Concentrations.
+If the student later decides not to seek Middle School licensure, one entire Cognate study must be completed (even if two Middle School Concentrations have already been completed).
+Also, a student seeking to add Middle School licensure to Elementary Education or Education of the deaf and Hard of Hearing must take EDU 448 and will substitute EDU 342 for EDU 340 or 341.

+Note 3: All prerequisite requirements must be met prior to enrolling in specific courses.
 Please check individual courses for prerequisites.